Wollert suburb profile

 Wollert rental market trends

-The rental market in Wollert has experienced moderate growth, with house rents increasing by 5.5% over the past year to $580 per week, while unit rents have seen a more significant rise of 11.1% to $500 per week.
-As a developing suburb with expanding amenities and infrastructure, Wollert presents promising opportunities for both renters and investors seeking growth potential.
+The rental market in Wollert has experienced moderate growth, with house rents increasing by 5.5% over the past year to $580 per week, while unit rents have seen a significant rise of 12.1% to $510 per week.
+As a developing suburb with expanding infrastructure and amenities, Wollert presents promising opportunities for both renters and investors seeking growth potential.

 Suburbs near Wollert